About

 Beyond the big stage, Allan champions Kundiman (Filipino art song) and frequently performs anthems for the Philippine Embassy in Washington, D.C., at venues such as the State Department and the Ronald Reagan Building.
 He has sung the Philippine National Anthem at major events—including Manny Pacquiao’s Las Vegas fight against Timothy Bradley Jr.—and has appeared at the APAICS Gala at the Washington Convention Center, the AREEA National Convention in Las Vegas (2024), and made his Hawaii concert debut in Honolulu (2025).

 Allan is currently releasing a crossover album with multi-platinum songwriter and producer Leonardo de Bernardini (“Leo Z”), known for his collaborations with Josh Groban, Andrea Bocelli, and David Archuleta.
 The album, Songs from the Attic, features symphonic interpretations of beloved classics, including Billy Joel’s “And So It Goes” and The Cranberries’ “Zombie.”
 His latest singles—“And So It Goes,” “Orinoco Flow,” and “May It Be” (featuring The Philippine Madrigal Singers)—are streaming now on all platforms.
-His recent single, Frozen, featured in Times Square, is a symphonic take on the Madonna classic and features Grammy-nominated cellist Tina Guo.
+His recent release Frozen, a symphonic cover of Madonna’s iconic song, features Grammy-nominated cellist Tina Guo and reimagines the track through expansive string writing, operatic vocal lines, and cinematic pacing.
+The release exemplifies Chan’s work as a symphonic pop artist, applying classical technique and orchestral depth to crossover music.
+Frozen was featured on a Times Square billboard and has become a cornerstone of his growing symphonic crossover catalog.

 Follow Allan: